ypollet/Sphaeroptica-1/README.md

 ![Shortcuts](./images/shortcut_views.png)

-Left-clicking on these widget would move the virtual camera to the desired view.
+Left-clicking on any of these widget would move the virtual camera to the desired view.
 Right-clicking would set the value of the desired view to the current view and it will automatically save it to the project file.

+There is also a keyboard version of these shortcuts :

+* Key : same as left-clicking
+* Ctrl+Key : same as right-clicking

+e.g. pressing F would set the virtual camera to the Frontal view

 ## 4. Landmarks Placement

-The main feature of Sphaeroptica is the possibility to create landmarks and compute their 3D positions (to be able later to make geometric computation).
+The main feature of Sphaeroptica is the possibility to create landmarks and compute their 3D positions.
 For this, we need to configure the landmark and to place it on at least 2 images.

 ### 4.1 Landmark configuration

 You can add as many landmarks as needed for you.
 For each landmark it is possible to (in order):

 1. change its position in the list
 2. change its label
 3. change its color